JayrieL24/Webdev2_Backend/README.md

 10. http://127.0.0.1:8000/docs

 --Xampp Setup--
-1.press start on apache and mysql
+1. press start on apache and mysql
-2.press admin on mysql (you will open myphpadmin) 3.create new database
+2. press admin on mysql (you will open myphpadmin)
+3. create new database
-4.name the database "gearguards"
+4. name the database "gearguards"
-5.import gearguards.sql
+5. import gearguards.sql

 --done--

 --STATUS OF BACKEND--

 03/16/2024 - Database And BackEnd Connected
---
+//
 03/18/2024 - 3/5 CRUD OPERATIONS COMPLETE